InsultingPros/AcediaCore/docs/API/collections.md

 TEST_ExpectTrue(t1 != t2);                              //  different objects
 ```

-Therefore, if you used one `Text` as a key, then you will be able to obtain it's
+Therefore, if you used one `Text` as a key, then you will be able to obtain its
 value with another `Text` that contains the same `string`.
 However `MutableText`'s contents can change dynamically, so it cannot afford to
 base its equality and hash on its contents: